lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If you have two or more minions with mandatory actions, they may be done in the order you choose.
 A minion required to take a mandatory action cannot perform any other action.
 For example, a ready vampire with no blood must hunt as a mandatory action.
-If a single minion has two or more different mandatory actions, then they are “stuck” and cannot perform any action (this does not prevent your other minions from performing actions, however).
+If a single minion cannot perform a mandatory action or has two or more different mandatory actions, then they are “stuck” and cannot perform any action (this does not prevent your other minions from performing actions, however).

 #### Types of Actions